 Final thoughts

 As you can see, several things can cause your dash lights to go off when you pump your brakes.
-If you’re not sure what’s causing the problem, be sure to consult a professional so they can diagnose and fix the issue.
+If you’re not sure what’s causing the problem, be sure to consult your mechanic so they can diagnose and fix the issue.